Army Sgt. Bowe Bergdahl is released by the Taliban

 He was the man featured in so-called proof-of-life videos released by the Taliban, pleading for his freedom.

-That's a picture that's hard to envision for family and friends.
-For them, strong has been a word often associated with Bergdahl.
+In some, he seemed to be in diminished health, a picture that has been hard to grasp for family and friends.
+For them, “strong” has been a word often associated with Bergdahl.

-In June 2009, after he was taken, CNN spoke to friends of his, including a fishing boat captain who hired Bergdahl two years earlier.
+After he was taken captive, CNN spoke to friends of his, including a fishing boat captain who hired Bergdahl two years earlier.
 Bergdahl spent 10 weeks on the vessel near Bristol Bay, Alaska, pulling in sockeye salmon for 18 to 20 hours a day.

 Dan Collins said it was hard, grueling work.